DiveGearAdvice.comUpdated June 2026

 Our Recommendation

 Plan to add a drysuit within your first 12-18 months.
 Every California diver who makes the switch says the same thing: the only regret was not doing it sooner.
-The cold water is not a barrier to incredible diving — it is a filter that keeps crowds away from some of the richest marine environments on the planet.
+I've seen too many divers quit California diving because they were cold, not because they lost interest.
+The cold water is not a barrier to incredible diving -- it's a filter that keeps crowds away from some of the richest marine environments on the planet.

 ---